maubanel/Virtual-Production-3-D-Foreground-and-2-D-Backbround-Composite/lens_distortion/README.md

 ***

 16. Now in the game we have not assigned the texture to the math so the image is severely distorted.
 Don't worry we will fix it.
+If you do **NOT** see the **Lens Distortion Input Element** then go back to the material and move a node around and press **Apply** again.
+Often I have to do this a few times before it shows up in the **Patio Comp** details panel.

 ![whacked out lens distortion](../images/whackedOutLensDistortion.jpg)